Emon177277/Blockchain-Assignment/README.md

 ### ___*note___ : For the contract interacction part please take a look at the [__EscrowCaller.js__](https://github.com/Emon177277/Blockchain-Assignment/blob/main/Web3%20Client%20Task/EscrowCaller.js) file.
 I've also written detailed descriptions of how each function is working here.

+### ___*note___ : Since I did not use a database so I used a javascript set to keep track of the diposits that were approved by the depositer so that their reciepents could be payed.
+The recipents will be payed immedietly when the arbitror unlocks these deposits for them.